wizo06/japanese/docs/grammar/fundamentals/description.md

 さくらが親切だ | Sakura is friendly | A is B (Adjectives) | だ-engine さくらが学生だ | Sakura is a student | A is B (Nouns) | だ-engine

-Now, let's start describing words by using other words, like so:
+Now, let's start describing nouns by using other words, like so:

 - ==Crying== Sakura / Sakura ==who is crying==
 - ==Kind== Sakura / Sakura ==who is kind==
 - ==Friendly== Sakura / Sakura ==who is friendly==
 - Sakura ==who is a student==

 In these examples, I've highlighted the "descriptive words" in yellow.
-These words are describing another word: "Sakura".
+All these descriptive words are describing a noun: "Sakura".

 We can make these descriptions as long as we want to.
 Example: